 2006 marked another new development for NSWGAA, with the inclusion of Camogie as part of the Annual Central Coast Tournament.
 This was the first Camogie competition to be held in Australia.

 With many of the Cusack’s Ladies Gaelic Footballers interested in Camogie, Michael Cusack’s submitted a team.

 Cusack’s qualified for the final against Central Coast, but with most of Cusack’s girls having just played and won the Ladies Gaelic Football Final, it was a tired and leg weary Cusack’s Camogie team who were pipped at the post by Coast.
-Despite this loss captain Ruth Cahalan was confident her team would be back – and so they were – winning the inaugural NSWGAA Camogie Championship later that year.
+Despite this loss captain Ruth Cahalan (Galway) was confident her team would be back – and so they were – winning the inaugural NSWGAA Camogie Championship later that year.